Purchase The Border of Paradise now.

 City Lights, 1/18, San Francisco, CA

-Bad Advice Reading, location TBD, 4/14, San Francisco, CA
+Bad Advice Reading, Green Apple Books on the Park, 4/14, San Francisco, CA